-As described on Joan's home page, she participated in a memorial on December 3rd for Julie Harris, who played her mother, "Lilimae," on "Knots Landing" for eight years.
+Last December, Joan participated in a memorial for Julie Harris, who played her mother, "Lilimae," on "Knots Landing" for eight years.
 Click these links for more on the memorial: Playbill, Showbiz411, Broadway World, Cape Cod Times.

 The new "Dallas" returned to TNT for its second season, and two more members of the Ewing clan